ukfires/probs-ISWC2021-example/docs/original_data_points.md

 ## BGS Minerals Yearbook

-If we want to retrieve the data points specific of the BGS Minerals Yearbook dataset mentioned in [[Add reference to data sources page]]:
+If we want to retrieve the data points specific of the BGS Minerals Yearbook dataset:

 ```{figure} figures/original_bgs.svg
 :name: Original BGS